vanilla-reforged/vmangos-docker/README.md

 Also, please be aware that `./vol/client-data-extracted` gets mounted directly into the mangos server to provide dbc and map data.

-First, clone the repository and move into it:
+### Clone the Repository

 ```sh
 git clone https://github.com/vanilla-reforged/vmangos-docker
 cd vmangos-docker
 ```

+### Adjust .env Files

-At this point, you have to adjust the .env files for your desired setup:
+Adjust the .env files for your desired setup:

-`.env` For Docker Compose
+- `.env` For Docker Compose
-`.env-script` For Scripts
+- `.env-script` For Scripts
-`.env-vmangos-build` For compiler image build / to set the cmake options.
+- `.env-vmangos-build` For compiler image build / to set the cmake options.

-The default setup will only allow local connections (from the same machine).
-To make the server public, it is required to change the `VMANGOS_REALM_IP` environment variable in the `.env-vmangos-database` file.
+To make the server public, change the `VMANGOS_REALM_IP` environment variable in the `.env-vmangos-database` file.

-VMaNGOS also requires some data generated/extracted from the client to work correctly.
-To generate that data with the provided shell script, copy the contents of your World of Warcraft client directory into `./vol/client-data`.

-Note that generating the required data will take many hours (depending on your hardware).
-Some notices/errors during the generation are normal and nothing to worry about.
+### Generate/Extract Client Data

-Alternatively, if you have already extracted the client data, you may place it directly in `./vol/client-data-extracted` and skip the "03-extract-client-data.sh" script.
+Copy the contents of your World of Warcraft client directory into `./vol/client-data`.
+Generating the required data will take many hours.
+If you have already extracted the client data, place it in `./vol/client-data-extracted` and skip the "03-extract-client-data.sh" script.

+### Installation

-To do the installation, execute the scripts in order from 01 to 04:
+Execute the scripts in order:

 ```sh
 ./01-create-dockeruser-and-set-permissions.sh